Foundation Competencies

 Not completed a 2 year UK Foundation Programme

-If you who have started but who have not satisfactorily completed a 2 year UK Foundation Programme or a standalone UK Foundation Year 2 post, you are expected to return to the Foundation Programme to complete your training.
-In exceptional circumstances, where you were unable to continue your training in the Foundation Programme at that time, for example due to personal illness or family caring responsibilities, you can provide a letter written and signed by the Postgraduate Dean where the previous training took place.
-This letter must use the standard proforma available from the Oriel resource bank and be uploaded to the application form.
+If you have started but not satisfactorily completed a 2 year UK Foundation Programme or a standalone UK Foundation Year 2 post, you can provide a letter written and signed by the Postgraduate Dean where the previous training took place.
+This letter must use the standard proforma.
 The letter must include:

 - the dates of the previous training